cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 ### Checking for an attachment

-To check for an attachment before attemping to process the email, we'll be using another `before_processing` callback.
+To check for an attachment before attempting to process the email, we'll be using another `before_processing` callback.
 This time, we'll be checking if the email has at least one attachment.

 This portion won't be checking that it's a PDF file, just that there is an attachment.
-Letting the sender know they may have forgot to attach the file provides a better experience than getting a more generic error.
+Letting the sender know they may have forgotten to attach the file provides a better experience than getting a more generic error.

 ```ruby